banner svg (1)

 • Look for any signs of illness, injury, or changes in mood or behaviors.

-• If the child is cleared for entry into the center, have them wash their hands with soap and water and proceed to their classroom.
+• If the child is cleared for entry into the classroom, have them wash their hands with soap and water and proceed to their classroom.

 • Wash your hands thoroughly with soap and water after the child has been screened.

-• Repeat the process for each child entering the center.
+• Repeat the process for each child entering your facility.

 You can include health screenings in your program's drop-off procedures to help children and their families become comfortable with the daily routine.
 With the brightwheel app, you can create a custom screening questionnaire that families complete during drop-off to confirm their child’s attendance.
 You can also use the brightwheel health check to record any changes in a child’s condition or behavior during the day and share the daily report with families in real-time.

-If a child in your center becomes ill, here is how you can support them:
+If a child in your program becomes ill, here is how you can support them:

 • Daily health screening: Keep a daily log of each child's health status to help you identify patterns and possible causes of illness.